madhur24013/Arduino.website/README.md

-# Smart Vacuum Cleaner Robot Website
+# Arduino Smart Vacuum Cleaner Robot

-A modern, responsive website showcasing an Arduino-based Smart Vacuum Cleaner Robot project.
-The website features interactive elements, animations, and detailed information about the robot's capabilities.
+A modern, responsive website showcasing an Arduino-based smart vacuum cleaner robot project.
+The website features interactive elements, animations, and a comprehensive documentation of the project.

 ## Features

-- 🧹 Smart Navigation System
-- 🎤 Voice Control Integration
-- 📱 Wireless Control Interface
-- 🔍 Obstacle Detection
-- 📊 Performance Analytics
-- 🎯 Project Showcase
+- Responsive design that works on all devices
+- Interactive timeline showing project development phases
+- Image gallery with lightbox functionality
+- Contact form for inquiries
+- Modern UI with glassmorphism effects
+- Dynamic particle background
+- Smooth animations and transitions

+## Pages

+1. **Home** - Overview of the project
+2. **About** - Detailed information about the project
-- 📝 Technical Documentation
+3. **Technical** - Technical specifications and documentation
-- 📸 Project Gallery
+4. **Gallery** - Project images and demonstrations
+5. **Contact** - Contact form for inquiries

 ## Technologies Used